 (3) A sufficient number of thermometers shall be provided to enable persons at work to determine the temperature in any workplace inside a building.

 An employer is obliged to ensure that the temperature within the workplace is reasonable.
-Whilst there is not a maximum or minimum temperature for the workplace, The Health and Safety Executive (HSE) Approved Code of Practice* recommends the workplace should be at least 16 degrees Celsius, or 13 degrees Celsius if much of the work involves rigorous physical effort.
-In relation to maximum temperatures however, there is no temperature which is deemed to be too high, and temperature can be relative to the type of workplace you are in, for example a glass works would be naturally higher in temperature than an office.
+Whilst there is no maximum or minimum temperature for the workplace, The Health and Safety Executive (HSE) Approved Code of Practice* recommends the workplace should be at least 16 degrees Celsius, or 13 degrees Celsius if much of the work involves rigorous physical effort.
+In relation to maximum temperatures, however, there is no temperature which is deemed to be too high, and temperature can be relative to the type of workplace you are in, for example, a glass works would be naturally higher in temperature than an office.